-Mel Carriere (author) from San Diego California on December 03, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on December 03, 2016:

 Thank you Mickey.
 The rise of on line shopping means a lot more packages than we used to have, and our routes are not adjusted accordingly.
 Management tries to sell us on the theory that the packages deliver themselves.
 Thanks for reading.